MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/design-productive-forms.md

 ### Using quick create forms

 There will be times when you want to create an experience where users can quickly create records without additional navigation or clicks.
 A quick create form is a good solution for this.
-It can be used in multiple scenarios, which include creating appointments from an activity timeline wall, creating a contact from a lookup if a main form dialog isn't needed, or quickly creating a record&mdash;like an account or contact that doesn't require additional relationships for data integrity&mdash;from a view page (app menu **+** option).<!--note from editor: Edit okay?
-I wasn't sure what this meant.--> More information: [Create or edit model-driven app quick create forms for a streamlined data entry experience](create-edit-quick-create-forms.md)
+It can be used in multiple scenarios, which include creating appointments from an activity timeline wall, creating a contact from a lookup if a main form dialog isn't needed, or quickly creating a record&mdash;like an account or contact that doesn't require additional relationships for data integrity&mdash;from a view page (app menu **+** option).
+More information: [Create or edit model-driven app quick create forms for a streamlined data entry experience](create-edit-quick-create-forms.md)

 In the following example, a user needs to quickly create a lead by using the **+** menu option in the app header.